Canon 7D vs Fujifilm XF10

-The XF10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the XF10 have been discontinued, but can regularly be found used on ebay.
+The 7D was replaced by the Canon 7D Mark II, while the XF10 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Fujifilm XF10 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.